steveshogren/hugo-blog/content/page/training.md

 Armed with the power of TDD and regular kata practice, you need to invest in some foundations.
 These concepts can be a little slow to learn, but they are incredibly valuable.
-To best learn these foundations, we recommend reading and completing the exercises of the first three chapters of the textbook [Structure and Interpretation of Computer Programs (SICP)](https://mitpress.mit.edu/sicp/full-text/book/book.html).
+We recommend reading and completing the exercises of the first three chapters of the textbook
+[Structure and Interpretation of Computer Programs (SICP)](https://mitpress.mit.edu/sicp/full-text/book/book.html).

 SICP will help you build a mastery of basic algorithms and data structures,